ibm-cloud-docs/Db2onCloud/getting-started.md

 # Getting started with {{site.data.keyword.Db2_on_Cloud_short}}
 {: #getting-started}

-{{site.data.keyword.Db2_on_Cloud_long}} is an SQL database that is provisioned for you in the cloud.
-You can use {{site.data.keyword.Db2_on_Cloud_short}} just as you would use any database software, but without the time and expense of hardware setup or software installation and maintenance.
-{: shortdesc}
+You can provision an instance of IBM Db2 on Cloud through the [IBM Cloud catalog](https://cloud.ibm.com/catalog/services/db2).
+Create a [free account](https://cloud.ibm.com/registration?target=%2Fcatalog%2Fservices%2Fdb2-warehouse) and get an IBM Cloud credit of $200 that you can use towards Db2 on Cloud.

-Create credentials.
-After creating the {{site.data.keyword.Db2_on_Cloud_short}} service on {{site.data.keyword.cloud}}, you must create a user name and password by clicking the **Service credentials** tab on your service page and selecting **New credential**.
-Technically, you can log in to the web console without credentials, but you will need the user name and password to use many of the Db2 tools.
-To retrieve your service credentials, select the **Service credentials** tab from your service page and expand the credentials that you want to view.
+After creating the Db2 on Cloud service, you can create a user name and password by clicking the **Service credentials** tab on your service page and selecting **New credential**.
-{: important}

-You can also install a local Db2 database by using the [free Db2 Developer Edition download](https://www.ibm.com/us-en/marketplace/ibm-db2-direct-and-developer-editions){:external}.
-It rapidly installs a ready-to-go developer edition of Db2 with tools inside a Docker container (Docker not required; it automatically installs any necessary components).
+While logged in as the **IAM** user that provisioned the instance, you can log into the web console by clicking on the **Go to UI** button on the **Manage** tab.

+You can create database/JDBC users, which you will use to connect to the database, by navigating to the **Administration** --> **User Management** panel.
+Additionally, you may want to give admin access to an IAM user to allow them to use console administration functions such as user management, backup, and restore.
+Before you can add an IAM user in the console, you must first give the user access to the service in IAM".
+For more information, see [Identity and access management (IAM) on IBM Cloud](https://cloud.ibm.com/docs/Db2onCloud?topic=Db2onCloud-iam).

 <!--
 ## Video: Introducing Db2 on Cloud